 Fig. 1.
 ‘Copy previous row’ with Row 0 as the reference

 To reduce the encoder complexity, the proposed mode is enabled only when the palette size is larger than 2 for the current CU.
 To reduce the redundancy with “Copy from above”, the reference rows exclude the above row, and therefore, the proposed “Copy previous row” mode is valid starting from the third row of the current CU.
 And if the last coded neighboring pixel uses “Copy previous row” mode with reference row offset T, the reference row offset cannot be equal to T. Therefore, one reference row offset is removed from the reference row list during row offset coding.
 Run constraint (minimum run length equal to 3) is also applied to “copy previous row” mode since the run is usually longer than the other two modes.
-At the encoder, the three modes are chosen based on averaged bits per pixel.
+At the encoder, the three modes are chosen based on averaged bits per pixel and the results for encoder only change is in JCTVC-S0156.
 And the simulation results can be found in Configuration 1.

 Note that “copy previous row” mode is enabled starting from the third row in the current CU.
 It is further proposed to enable this mode and “copy above” mode starting from the first row by padding index 0 for “-1” and “-2” rows, where “-1” row represents the row above the first row, and “-2” row represents the row two rows above the first row.
 And the simulation can be found in Configuration 2.